w3c/wai-people-use-web/_people-use-web/user-stories.md

 * {:.left} [{% include image.html src="profile.png" alt="" %} Alex, reporter with repetitive strain injury](/people-use-web/user-stories-one)<br> Alex has worked as a reporter for more than 20 years.
 A few years ago he developed a repetitive strain injury that makes it painful to use a mouse and to type for extended periods of time.

-* {:.left} [{% include image.html src="profile.png" alt="" %} Ian, autistic data entry clerk](/people-use-web/user-stories-two)<br> Ian is autistic.
+* {:.left} [{% include image.html src="profile.png" alt="" %} Ian, data entry clerk with autism](/people-use-web/user-stories-two)<br> Ian is autistic.
 His autism was diagnosed at an early age because of delays in speech development, sometimes called non-speaking autism.
 Ian received a lot of early childhood support, which helped him develop language and social skills.
 However, he still has some problems with language, especially when experiencing anxiety.

 * {:.left} [{% include image.html src="profile.png" alt="" %} Ilya, senior accountant who is blind](/people-use-web/user-stories-three)<br> Ilya is blind.
 She is the chief accountant at an insurance company that uses web-based documents and forms over a corporate intranet.
 Like many other blind computer users, Ilya does not read Braille.